-Similar results as in ME can be found in the other three regions as well (Figures S3-S5), with only a few cases where the E-OBS distributions show a distinctly different shape than all members of the ensembles (Figure 6 for AL and Figures S6 and S7 for BI and variability for this indicator in France though.
-Other remarkable features are the underestimation of variability in RACMO for all six indicators in the British Isles region (Figure S6), as well as the relatively good performance of the models for the Alps (Figure

-220 FR, respectively), especially for the maximum duration of dry periods of CCLM in France.
-This is not too surprising, as the maximum duration of dry periods is an extremely sensitive indicator, because of its potentially extreme differences in magnitude between (model) years/members (one wet day can make a huge difference).
-The other two SMILEs are able to represent the E-OBS

-- 6), which is probably the most difficult region for a model to represent correctly due to the strong spatial heterogeneity.
-However, the Alps show some "outlier-members" with distinctly different distributions in the ensembles (e.g. winter precipitation in CRCM), which cannot be found in the other regions at least not this pronounced.
+Similar results as in ME can be found in the other three regions as well (Figs. S3-S5), with only a few cases where the E-OBS distributions show a distinctly different shape than all members of the ensembles (Fig. 6 for AL and Figs. S6 and S7 for BI and FR, respectively), especially for the maximum duration of dry periods of CCLM in France.
+This is not too surprising, as the maximum duration of dry periods is an extremely sensitive indicator because of its potentially extreme differences in magnitude between (model) years/members (one wet day can make a huge difference).
+The other two SMILEs are able to represent the E-OBS variability for this indicator in France though.
+Other remarkable features are the underestimation of variability in RACMO for all six indicators in the British Isles region (Fig. S6), as well as the relatively good performance of the models for the Alps (Fig. 6), which is probably the most difficult region for a model to represent correctly due to the strong spatial heterogeneity.
+However, the Alps show some "outlier-members" with distinctly different distributions in the ensembles (e.g., winter precipitation in CRCM), which cannot be found in the other regions - at least not this pronounced.
 These outliers demonstrate how large the influence of internal variability between members can be in a single realization of climate, as these outlier members just deviate from all other members by their initial conditions.
-Estimating the IAV of a model thus needs a large number of members, as even with 49 members - that give a uniform range of distributions (pr-DJF in CRCM5 in the Alps, Figure 6), one single additional member can change the picture and add more information on the range of IAV for the respective model.
+Estimating the IAV of a model thus needs a large number of members, as even with 49 members that give a uniform range of distributions (pr-DJF in CRCM5 in the Alps, Fig. 6), one single additional member can change the picture and add more information on the range of IAV for the respective model.
 The evaluation of E-OBS gets rather difficult in these cases, as the methodology is based on the assumption that the E-OBS distribution should somehow "fit" to the uniform range of distributions of the model.
-If the E-OBS data would show such an outlier behaviour, it means that the one realization of climate variability as seen by the E-OBS data might still be part of a SMILE's range of possible variability manifestations.
-However, from - a probability perspective, the conclusion of similar variabilities gets rather unlikely.
+If the E-OBS data showed such an outlier behavior, it means that the one realization of climate variability as seen by the E-OBS data might still be part of a SMILE's range of possible variability manifestations.
+However, from a probability perspective, the conclusion of similar variabilities becomes rather unlikely.
 It just makes it harder to prove that E-OBS has a different distribution than all members of a SMILE.